Phola (beetle)

 Phola is a genus of leaf beetles in the family Chrysomelidae, subfamily Chrysomelinae.
 It occurs in east and south-east Asia, the south-west Pacific, eastern and northern Australia.
 It was formerly a synonym of Chalcolampra.
 It is distinguished from other chrysomeline genera in Australia by the twisted epipleura, but its recognition may render either Chalcolampra or Phyllocharis paraphyletic.

 List of species

-The genus contains the following species:
+After Lee and Geiser (2023)'s revision of Phola, the genus contains two species: